PrasannaVenkadesh/Whiz-Chat/README.txt

-Whiz-Chat 1.0 is a ruby script through which terminal users can chat from terminal by using their account.
+Whiz-Chat 1.0 is a ruby script through which terminal users can chat from terminal by using their Gmail account.

 This is a team work of
 	S. Sathianarayanan(sathia2704@gmail.com) &